 CUMBERLAND BOULEVARD IMPROVEMENTS

-- Cumberland Boulevard, a loop road connecting the four quadrants of Cumberland, was completed in 2003.
-It creates connectivity throughout the community as a whole, increasing mobility throughout the district.
+- Cumberland Boulevard, a loop road connecting the four quadrants of Cumberland, was completed in 2003 and creates connectivity throughout the community as a whole, increasing mobility throughout the district.
 It was constructed in four separate sections and took 10 years to complete.

 - Cumberland Boulevard West, located between Akers Mill Road and

-Spring Road, will be widened with an additional left turn lane, allowing for safer traffic flow and greater capacity.
+Spring Road, has been widened with an additional left turn lane, allowing for safer traffic flow and greater capacity.

-- There will be 243 new lights added, all containing light emitting diodes (LEDs) as opposed to traditional incandescent bulbs – the first project of its kind from Georgia Power.
+- There have been 243 new lights added, all containing light emitting diodes (LEDs) as opposed to traditional incandescent bulbs – the first project of its kind from Georgia Power.
 The switch will result in greater energy efficiency and lower energy costs.

-- The project also includes a new bridgescape and upgraded mast arms.
+- The project also included a new bridgescape and upgraded mast arms.

 - Currently, approximately 50,000 vehicles travel along Cumberland

-Boulevard per day, which is expected to increase as the Atlanta Braves complete their move into SunTrust Park in 2017.
+Boulevard each day, which is expected to increase with the Atlanta Braves, SunTrust Park and The Battery in the hub of the district.

-- The additional turn lane on Cumberland Boulevard West will be added to the westbound side of the road, heading toward Interstate 285, creating two dedicated left-turn lanes onto Cumberland Parkway.
-This area will also receive streetscape and landscaping improvements, as well as mast arm upgrades.
+- An additional turn lane on Cumberland Boulevard West has been added to the westbound side of the road, heading toward Interstate 285, creating two dedicated left-turn lanes onto Cumberland Parkway.
+This area has received streetscape and landscaping improvements, as well as mast arm upgrades.

-- The bridgescape will be made out of aluminum and will feature decorative fences and three prominent arches on the south side of the bridge.
+- The bridgescape is made out of aluminum and features decorative fences and three prominent arches on the south side of the bridge.

-- There will be mast arms installed at several of the major intersections within the project corridor.
+- There are mast arms installed at several of the major intersections within the project corridor.